 Somehow, it’s been a year and a half since the very first time I held my son.
 He was so small, so warm, and he cried after being brought forcefully into the world.
 We were in the operating room after a forceps delivery, and I was shocked and amazed that they just put that tiny little thing right there on my chest!
 I don’t think I fully understood what had just happened in the 15 minutes before that moment, but I honestly didn’t care.

 He was here!
 He was on me, safe, and I could touch him

 Those moments we had laying there together were incredible.
-It helped me get through the stitches and to completely forget about everything else that was happening.
-This was my first experience of skin to skin (also called Kangaroo care), which is when your baby is put directly onto your skin; the key is that there is nothing between baby’s skin and yours… except maybe a diaper and maybe a blanket over top of you.
+It helped me get through the stitches and completely forget about everything else that was happening.
+This was my first experience of skin-to-skin (also called Kangaroo care).
+Skin-to-skin contact is when they put your baby directly onto your skin.
+There is usually nothing between you… except maybe a diaper.
+You may also have a blanket over you.

 Skin-to-skin contact has incredible benefits for helping Mom and Baby bond